neuralmagic/sparsify/docs/one-shot_experiment-guide.md

 ##### One-Shot Optim Levels

-Given that One-Shot is applied in post-training, the sparsity ranges are lowered to avoid accuracy drops as compared with sparse transfer or training aware.
+Given that One-Shot is applied in post-training, the sparsity ranges are lowered to avoid accuracy drops as compared with Sparse-Transfer or Training-Aware.
 The specific ranges are the following:

 - optim-level == 0.0: no sparsification is applied and the input model is returned as a baseline test case.